Getting digestive waste out of your body is just as important as the good stuff you put in!

 The ileocecal valve can switch between cycles of being stuck open or stuck closed.
 You can have bacteria unnaturally producing gas in the small intestine – and the ileocecal valve not opening or closing correctly – that’s a recipe for discomfort & problems with regularity!

-Increasing intake of magnesium can promote healthy smooth muscle tone like that in the ileocecal valve.
-I like magnesium glycinate as the glycine residue of the combination is also supportive of relaxation.
-I use it to support stress, detoxification and sleep (in addition to gut motility).
+Increasing magnesium intake can promote healthy smooth muscle tone, such as that in the ileocecal valve.
+I like magnesium glycinate because the glycine residue in the combination also supports relaxation.
+I usually have a tub of 360ct tablets in my pantry to support stress, detoxification, and sleep (in addition to gut motility).
 It’s a supplement I take routinely.
-Your intestines will readily absorb it to meet needs, once needs are met it can trigger loose stools.
-Many professionals recommend working up intake until you trigger loose stools, and then backing down a capsule to determine your need.

 Of course, MotilPro and the other strategies above are also helpful.

-I will generally avoid Lactobacilli containing products – and stick with a Bifidobacteria blend to start such as Megasporebiotic & TrubifidoPRO.
-You still want to add other strains in time – just later on as SIBO is resolved.
+I will generally avoid Lactobacilli-containing products – and stick with a Bifidobacteria blend to start, such as Megasporebiotic & TruBifido.
+You still want to add other strains in time, just later on, as SIBO is resolved.

 I’ve discussed probiotic strategies in depth in my article on what probiotics to take during and after antibiotics.